 The following equipment and software is available

-- Acetate coloured sheets for use when reading
+- Acetate coloured sheets to lay over print

 - Kurzweil and Zoomtext